Shirataki noodles make a lovely keto pizza crust that you can hold with your hands. Flavor is neutral, allowing the toppings to take center stage.

 Other keto pizza crust options

-It took a couple of tries, but I’m happy to report that shirataki noodles make a lovely zero carb pizza crust!
+It took a couple of tries, but I’m happy to report that miracle noodles make a lovely zero carb pizza crust!

-Is shirataki pizza crust as good as a wheat pizza crust?
+Is shirataki pizza crust as good as the real thing?

 Is this a healthy recipe?

-For anyone following a keto or low carb diet, and for anyone (like myself) with impaired glucose tolerance, this is a great improvement over high-carb pizza crust.
+For anyone following a keto or low carb diet, this is a great improvement over high-carb pizza crust.
 It’s also gluten-free.

 I can’t get over that fishy smell!

 It’s true that when you open the package, shirataki noodles have a fishy smell.
-But don’t let that deter you from making this shirataki pizza crust.
+But don’t let that deter you from making this recipe!

 It’s easy to get rid of the smell by rinsing the noodles and then sauteing them in a dry skillet (detailed instructions in the recipe card below).
 So there won’t be any fishy taste to your shirataki pizza!